 - First place David L. Pierson Concerto Competition winners may not enter again.

-- Contestants may audition on any orchestra instruments.
+- Contestants may audition on any orchestral instruments.

-- Contestants must be legal residents of the state of Ohio (exceptions are made for contestants who are members of the Dayton Philharmonic Youth Orchestras or students of Dayton Philharmonic Orchestra musicians).
+- Contestants must be a legal resident of the state of Ohio (exceptions are made for contestants who are members of the Dayton Philharmonic Youth Orchestras or students of Dayton Philharmonic Orchestra musicians).

-- Each contestant should select a composition for solo instrument and orchestra from the orchestral repertoire appropriate to his/her instrument.
+- Each contestant should select a composition for solo instrument and orchestra from the orchestral repertoire appropriate to his/her/their instrument.

 - The audition selection must be memorized.